Generic differential equations are strongly minimal: Strong minimality of generic equations

 Putting together the above analysis, we have proved that the collection of coefficients $\{\beta_{i,j}:0\leq i \leq h, 1\leq j \leq m\}$ are independent and differentially transcendental over $\m Q \langle a_1, \ldots, a_m \rangle$ and thus over $\m Q.$ \end{proof}

 Eliminating the variable $y$ from $T^\D_{(\bar{a}, \alpha)}\left( V^{[m]} \right)$ results in a system of $m-1$ linear equations in $m$ variables as described in the following theorem.

 \begin{thm} Consider a system of $m-1$ linear differential equations of order $h$ in variables $(z_1,\ldots, z_m)$ of the form: where the entire set of coefficients $\{\b_{i,j}:0\leq i \leq h, 1\leq j \leq m\}$ are independent differential transcendentals.
-Then the solution set of such a system has no infinite rank subspaces for $h>1$ and $m>1$. \end{thm}
+Then the solution set of such a system has no proper infinite rank $\CC$-vector subspaces definable over $\UU$ for $h>1$ and $m>1$. \end{thm}

 As in Proposition \ref{prop:example}, we show that such a system has no infinite rank subspaces by constructing a definable bijection to $\AAA^1(\UU)$.
 This is accomplished through two algorithms: Algorithm A will apply a sequence of linear substitutions which will lower the order of the top equation by one, and Algorithm B will apply Algorithm A inductively to reduce the number of equations and variables by one.